PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 Another type of statistic is a “test statistic”; most frequently there will be an F-value that can be useful, but this should not be recorded if MSE is available.
-Only if there is no other information available, record the P-value.
+Only if there is no other information available should you record the P-value.

 ### 5.6 Adding a Yield